The University School for Advanced Study IUSS Pavia has developed an intense internationalization process since its establishment.

-The commitment of IUSS Pavia to international relations is realized by the constant effort to involve worldwide visiting students, professors and scholars in research and educational projects and by activities realized in collaboration with foreign institutions.
+The attention of IUSS to the international aspect is demonstrated by the constant involvement of international students, faculty members and scholars in research and teaching activities carried out in collaboration with foreign institutions.

-The promotion of study periods for IUSS students at qualified foreign institutions and the increased involvement of foreign professors, researchers and students, particularly at post-graduate level, have been facilitated by IUSS professors and researchers' professional activities with foreign universities and research institutions.
+The promotion of study periods abroad offered to the IUSS students at qualified foreign Institutions has been facilitated by the relations of the faculty members and researchers of IUSS with foreign universities and research institutions.

-The European Commission has approved the Erasmus Charter for Higher Education of the University School for Advanced Studies IUSS Pavia that will allow the Institute to participate in the international initiatives and to compete for the funding regarding the "ERASMUS +" Program for Education, Training, Youth and Sport in the period 2014 - 2020.
+The European Commission has approved the Erasmus Charter for Higher Education of the University School for Advanced Studies IUSS Pavia that is allowing the Institute to participate in the international initiatives and to compete for the funding regarding the "ERASMUS +" Program for Education, Training, Youth and Sport in the period 2021-2027.

-IUSS Master and PhD students can apply for receiving financial contribution to undertake an Erasmus+ traineeship experience abroad (for a minimum period of 2 months): applications are now opened for the academic year 2018/2019 as per the announcement.
+IUSS Master and PhD students can apply for receiving financial contribution to undertake an Erasmus+ traineeship experience abroad (for a minimum period of two months to a maximum of 12 months).

-2. The documentation will be evaluated by a commission nominated by rectoral decree.
+2. The documentation will be evaluated by a commission nominated by a Rector’s Decree.

 For information: firstname.lastname@example.org

-Erasmus + Mobility for traineeships is a student mobility programme which gives students enrolled in higher education institutions the opportunity to broaden their vocational and training curriculum by doing a traineeship abroad.
+Erasmus + Mobility for traineeships is a student mobility program which gives students enrolled in higher education institutions the opportunity to broaden their vocational and training curriculum by doing a traineeship abroad.

 The traineeship abroad can last from a minimum of 2 months to a maximum of 12 months.
 Students receive an Erasmus+ grant as a contribution, which depends on the country destination: